The History of Pentacle Theatre

 Selecting our seasons

 Probably the most important committee we have is the Play Reading Committee.
 This committee has seven to nine members who, over a year’s time, read 80-100 scripts.
-In formulating a season they need to consider a balance between types of plays (comedy, drama, mystery, classic etc.), a balance of cast sizes (large cast shows followed by smaller casts), a balance of casting requirements (seasons heavily weighted to men’s roles or age extremes), the adaptability of the show to our setting, technical capabilities and audience, and a balance of Popular or “name” shows vs. less familiar projects.
-If this sounds like a big job, it is!
-It is very difficult to make everyone happy when choosing a season.
+In formulating a season they need to consider a balance between types of plays, cast sizes, casting requirements, the adaptability of the show to our setting, technical capabilities, audience, and well-known vs. less familiar projects.
 The committee weighs all the criteria and usually comes up with two or three seasons that take everything into consideration.
 These are then presented to the board of directors who make the final decision.

 In 1980, we began selling season tickets.
 That first year we charged $25 for 10 plays and sold 214 subscriptions.